roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

    .. image:: ../../_static/_skin/filedrop.png

-   If your browser supports HTML5, you see the file-drop icon at the bottom of the attachment list.
+   If your browser supports HTML5, you'll see the file-drop icon at the bottom of the attachment list.
 That means you can drag a file from your computer's file explorer with the mouse onto that icon in order to attach it to the message.